New Patients: 919-646-6294

 Are store-bought teeth whitening kits effective?

-Over-the-counter tooth whiteners may claim that they can whiten teeth quickly.
-However, whitening strips, toothpaste, and gels whiten the teeth very slowly.
+Over-the-counter tooth whiteners may claim to whiten teeth quickly.
+But whitening strips, toothpaste, and gels whiten the teeth very slowly.
 Store-bought whitening products cannot whiten teeth by multiple shades all at once.
-In addition to this, some of these products actually contain chemicals that can damage your teeth and gums.
-If you want effective teeth whitening treatment, contact Dr. Reece.
+Some of these products can also contain chemicals that can damage your teeth and gums.
+If you want an effective teeth-whitening treatment, contact Dr. Reece for a consultation.

 Does teeth whitening hurt?

 No, teeth whitening should not hurt.
-With professional whitening, our office ensures that the soft tissues in your mouth are protected from the bleaching solution.
+With professional whitening, our Cary dental office ensures that the soft tissues in your mouth are protected from the bleaching solution.
 If anything, you’ll feel some sensitivity for a few days after the whitening procedure.
-Though we use products that are designed to prevent sensitivity, some patients are more susceptible to it than others.
+Although we use products designed to prevent sensitivity, some patients are more susceptible than others.

 Should my teeth be cleaned before or after whitening?

 Professional teeth whitening works best on freshly cleaned teeth.
 We recommend scheduling a dental cleaning and whitening in the same appointment at our office.
-If your teeth aren’t clean, whitening results are patchy because of the buildup of plaque and tartar on your teeth.
+If your teeth aren’t clean, whitening results are patchy due to plaque and tartar buildup.

 When can I eat and drink after teeth whitening treatment?

 Wait for half an hour after your whitening treatment to eat or drink anything.
 Also, avoid eating or drinking anything that can stain your teeth for 48 hours.
 The two days following your whitening treatment are the most crucial for staining because the pores on your teeth remain open.
-If you drink beverages like coffee or tea, drink them through a straw to minimize the impact of their staining properties.
+If you drink beverages like coffee or tea, use a straw to minimize staining.

 How long do the results of teeth whitening last?